danmt/drill-poc/README.md

 > Boards consist of a set of bounties.

+At the time of creation a board manager can define a lock time period, which defines how long a bounty hunter has to wait from the closing time to actually claim the bounty.

+> The lock time gives board managers a grace period to change the bounty hunter in case of mistakes.

 ## Bounty creation

 Adding bounty to an issue is quite simple, all it takes is adding a Drill-generated label to the issue.
 Once the label is picked up by the GitHub app, the label is removed and a _processing_ label is added.

 The GitHub app needs access to the board's authority Keypair.
 Which has to be pre-funded since that wallet is responsible of covering the rent for the bounty-related accounts.
 Using the local Keypair, the GitHub app will send an instruction to initialize the bounty.

-Upon success, a new _enabled_ label is added.
-For errors it's a different story, some errors are retry-able while others aren't.

-Retry-able issues:

-- RPC Connection problems.

-Non retry-able issues:

-- Insufficient funds.
-- Program error.

-For non-retryable issues, a label is added as _failed_ and a comment describing the error.
-For retry-able issues, the app will keep trying until success.

-Last thing to cover is the transaction's confirmation.
-The app will have a timeout of 2 minutes for confirmations.
-Failing to confirm by that time forces us to check if the TX was written to the chain.
-For success cases add the _enabled_ label, otherwise, keep trying until the bounty is created and confirmed.
+- On success: Remove _processing_ label, add _enabled_ label and send a comment with information about the bounty.
+- On error: Remove _processing_ label, add _failed_ label and send a comment with the error message.

+NOTE: Transaction is simulated before sending, if an error occurs during simulation: the _failed_ label is added in addition to the logs of the error.

+Board managers are responsible of retrying failed bounties by putting back the bounty label.

 ## Closing bounty

 When a bounty-enabled issue is closed, the app will send a transaction to mark the bounty as closed and if there's an assignee at the time of closing it's inferred as the bounty hunter.
 At the time of creation a board manager can define a lock time period, which defines how long a bounty hunter has to wait from the closing time to actually claim the bounty.

-> The lock time gives board managers a grace period to change the bounty hunter in case of mistakes.

-Similar than creating a bounty, the GitHub app will send and confirm the transaction.
-The retry-able and non-retryable errors apply too, confirming also works the same way.
+Similar to creating a bounty, the GitHub app will send and confirm the transaction.
+Different labels are added to let users know the state of the process.
+As soon as the issue is closed a _closing_ label is added and then:

+- On success: Remove _closing_ label, add a _closed_ label and a comment stating that the bounty is closed and who's the _bounty hunter_ allowed to claim it.
+- On error: Remove _closing_ label, add a _close-failed_ label and a comment with instructions on how to retry the process.

+Retrying the process only takes adding a _manual-close_ label to the issue that will ultimately trigger the same flow as when the issue is closed.

 ## Set bounty hunter

-Closed bounty-enabled issues can have their assignee changed by a code owner, in which case, the GitHub picks the change and sends a transaction to change the bounty hunter.
+Closed bounty-enabled issues can have their assignee changed by a code owner, in which case, the GitHub app picks the change and sends a transaction to change the bounty hunter.
 Errors and success are dealt in the same manner as the previous points.

 ## Synced bounty comment